Dsyko/meteor-node-csv/README.md

 	var fut = new Future();
 	var users = {};

-	//Here is where this Package is used to convert a stream from an array to a string of CSVs.
+	//Here this Package is used to parse a stream from an array to a string of CSVs.
    CSV().from(userStream)
 	.to(responseStream)
 	.transform(function(user, index){